1.22 Interim Civil Discourse, Speech and Expression Policy

 Responsibility for managing an event is shared between the sponsor and the University.
 A representative of the sponsor will set the context for the event.
 Prior to introducing the speaker or performer, the sponsor's representative will address the University's commitment to civil discourse and freedom of expression and urge attendees to comply in the interests of a fruitful exchange of views.
 If a presentation of Alternative Views on the speaker's or performer's content is to be a part of the event program, the representative will provide information as to how this will occur.

 If deemed necessary for an event, a Designated University Official (DUO) will be present.
 The DUO is responsible for assuring the event proceeds in a manner consistent with this policy and that supports the speaker's or performer's right to be heard and the audience's right to see and hear the speech or performance.
-Management of events that engender conflict or stimulate demonstrations or protests is discussed in Section 2.4.
+Management of events that engender conflict or stimulate demonstrations or protests are discussed later in the policy.

 • Is illegal or represents imminent threat of causing violence or illegal action; or

-• Advocates the physical harm, coercion, intimidation, or other invasions of personal rights or individuals within the University community; or
+• Advocates the physical harm, coercion, intimidation or other invasions of personal rights of individuals within the University community; or

 • Advocates damage or destruction or seizure of University buildings or other property, or